GlideOW/overwolf.github.io/docs/start/technical-checklist.md

 :::note
 Following this technical checklist improves user experience for your app.
 Seeing as gamer experience is our top priority, making your app the best it can be will be rewarded!
-Completing the full list of technical recommendations can increase your share of your apps revenues by up to 7%.
 :::

 ## Technical Hunter (+3% to rev-share)